Top 10 Home Buying Tips

 - Space between neighborhing homes - do you have enough "elbow" room?

-- Proximity to major roads, railroad lines/crossings, airports, and/or flight paths - how intense or loud is the noise from these location factors?
+- Proximity to major roads, power lines, railroad lines/crossings, airports, and/or flight paths - how intense or loud is the noise from these location factors?

 - Vegetation - are trees and vegetation planted sufficiently away from the home as roots from older, mature trees and plants can affect sewer and drainage lines to and from the property?